Schedule Your School or Nonprofit Website Cleanups Like Martha

 Martha Stewart, the Queen of Housekeeping has a recommended schedule for house cleaning and maintenance.
 We often describe a website as being like a house when we talk about the relationship between website files, domains and hosting.
-In this case, we are going to recommend scheduling website cleanups similar to Martha’s household schedule.
+In this case, we are going to recommend scheduling website maintenance and cleanups similar to Martha’s household schedule.

 Weekly Website Cleaning